marcusp3t3rs/demoforge/README.md

 ## 🧭 Service Overview

 The **DemoForge Project** aims to create a modular, tenant-ready service for generating and managing AI-powered demo content across industries and business functions.
-It provides a foundation for building repeatable, installable demo environments that connect to Microsoft tenants, layer functional and industry-specific logic, and provision demo users and sample content automatically.
+It provides a foundation for building repeatable, installable demo environments that connect to Microsoft tenants, layer functional and industry-specific logic, and provision demo users and sample[...]

 Ultimately, the goal is to deliver a **self-contained, reproducible environment** for demonstrating AI and Copilot scenarios — with clear separation between:
 - **Tenant Connection & Setup**